PASTAplus/content-x/templates/resources/uploading-with-static-data-links.md

 2. Run [`make_eml()`](https://ediorg.github.io/EMLassemblyline/reference/make_eml.html) to associate the tables with the provided links and return an EML file.

 <img class="screen-shot" src="/static/images/link-eal2.png" width="70%">

+>If you are using EMLassemblyline with web-hosted data resources, remember to manually [add physical metadata information](/templates/resources/adding-physical-information.md).

 ### Manually editing XML